 After a difficult six months of challenging medical cases mixed with the success of finding homes for an ever growing number of animals, Baja Dog Rescue is sending an "SOS!" to its loyal supporters to request aid that will allow us to come back stronger than ever and ready to find homes for a record number of homeless dogs.
 There are so many dogs like Scooty who just need a second chance at life and love.

 In addition we have started an ambitious project which we hope will continue to allow us to help even more sick and injured animals, our emergency animal clinic - The Marion Dawn Fusselman Emergency Animal Clinic.
 Once funded and complete, we would be able to provide low cost emergency treatment for animals who desperately need it.
 We receive hundreds of request a month for emergency animal treatment however are unable to provide this at this time.
 The funding and completion of this clinic will make all the difference.
-We have dedicated the building to our dear friend who sadly passed this year.
+We have dedicated the building to our dear friend who sadly passed.
 She was a great champion for animals.
 We know her memory will live on in all the lives that we save.